jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 ### Pre-deployment activities

-* Get the **list of PR** to integrate in the release
+* Get the **list of Pull Requests** to integrate in the release. (` git ls-remote origin 'pull/*/head'`)
-* Get the **list of Flink modified table** cross PRs to work on using git commands
+* Get the **list of Flink modified tables** cross PRs to work on, using git commands
-* **Create release branch**
+* **Create release branch** ('git checkout -b v1.0.1)
-* Modify each Flink statement for the modified table so the DDL and `insert into` of the dml use a new version postfix
+* Modify each Flink statement for the modified table so the DDLs and `insert into` of the DLMs use the new version postfix
-* Propagate to the children Flink Statement to consume from the new versioned tables, continue recursively to the sink Kafka Connector.
+* Propagate to the children Flink Statements to consume from the new versioned tables, continue recursively to the sink Kafka Connector.
-* Get the list of table impacted, review execution plan
+* Get the list of tables impacted, review execution plan
-* Verify resource (cmompute pool and CFU usage) availability
+* Verify resource (compute pool and CFU usage) availability
 * Deploy to stage environment: an environment with existing Flink statements already running
     ```sh
     shift_left pipeline deploy --table-list-file-name statements-to-deploy.txt`